Do you need a ceiling fan?

 Lastly, while the Westinghouse Harmony provides the same lifetime warranty on its motor as all other fans, it is its warranty on other parts which increases the reputation of this fan.
 While most fans provide a one-year warranty on their parts, the Westinghouse Harmony provides one year extra.

 Remote, despite the fact that it is available with the product, is sold separately.
 It means you’ll have to pay extra to buy it.

 - Not rated by Energy Star

-Granted, dust repellent is not the first thing most people look for when shopping a new ceiling fan.
-Still, over the passage of time, it’s the buildup of dust on the fan – and how you deal with it – which either ameliorates or destroys its elegance.
+Granted, dust repellent is not the first thing most people look for when shopping for a new ceiling fan.
+Still, over time, it’s the buildup of dust on the fan – and how you deal with it – which either ameliorates or destroys its elegance.
 Consequently, being dust repellent, the Hunter Builder Elite would retain its look for years.